 The Environmental Committee shall be assembled for the project.

 The members of the Committee should include representatives of the main MOD stakeholders and those having particular expertise relevant to the equipment or service being acquired, e.g. Subject Matter Experts.
-Members of the Committee external to MOD may comprise industry or scientific experts, consultants or academics that can provide advice to the Project Team on environmental issues related to the project.
+Members of the Committee external to MOD may comprise industry or scientific experts, consultants or academics that can provide advice to the Delivery Team on environmental issues related to the project.

 The members and Terms of Reference of the Environmental Committee should be documented.
 All individual responsibilities of members of the Environmental Committee should still be recorded in Form EMP02/F/02.